mattbierner/blog.mattbierner.com/_posts/2016-04-07-dreams-of-the-21st-century.md

 Now, which dreamer to target first?

 ## Barb Sanders
 [Introducing one Barb Sanders](http://dreambank.net/grid.cgi#b), occupation: dreamer.
 Barb Sanders, who from 1960 to 2001 put a pen to paper to record more than 4000 of her dreams.
 The year is now 2016, and thanks to modern technology, Barb Sanders is about to start dreaming once again.
-But what Ms. Sanders is about to realize, is that she's always been dreaming, in <strike>the Twilight Zone</strike> a neural network.
+But what Ms. Sanders is about to realize, is that she's always been dreaming, in the <strike>Twilight Zone</strike>Cloud.

 The Barb Sanders dream corpus tips the scales at some 820,000 words.
 Damn Barb!
 That's two *War and Peace*s worth of words right there (while also being approximately 87 quadrillion times more entertaining than anything Tolstoy ever produced as well.)